Visperi/GlasnostBot/README.md

 Non-exhaustive list of features still needed for stable support:

 - Support messages over length of 2000 characters
-- Support replies to old forwarded messages by replying them directly
+- Support replies to old messages by replying them directly
 - Support attachments in messages
     - In edited messages support attachment deletion
-- Detect and keep possible stylised text if possible

 ## Licence